List of solar arrays installed and applied for.

 Later, Council members Almond and Kach introduced Bills 37-17 and 38-17, respectively.
 At the July 3, 2017 meeting, significant amendments were introduced by Marks and Kach but defeated along party line votes.
 Bill 37-17 then passed and Bill 38-17 was "tabled" (that means, defeated).

 The surviving bill allows solar facilities:

-Note: The final point essentially means that, when a citizen believes that a solar field is no longer being used (how would one even determine that?) they file a complaint, after which Code Enforcement would have to watch it for 1 full year before issuing a correction notice, probably then giving another 150 days for its removal, after which a citation would be issued and a hearing scheduled.
+Note 2: This provision essentially means that, when a citizen believes that a solar field is no longer being used (how would one even determine that?) they file a complaint, after which Code Enforcement would have to watch it for 1 full year before issuing a correction notice, probably then giving another 150 days for its removal, after which a citation would be issued and a hearing scheduled.
 The hearing would then most likely grant a sufficient time for compliance (months?), after which another hearing would grant the county the authority to actually hire a contractor to remove it, who would take several more months at best.
 The 150 days quoted in the Bill is meaningless, based on previous experience with how the process actually works.
 It will certainly take at least 2 years.